Courses Requiring High School Math Through Geometry

 Astronomy 182: Interdisciplinary Topics in Astronomy

-- How science and science fiction help to shape our ideas about who we are, the function of our bodies, our relation to the nonhuman, our place to the universe and our engagements with the environment.
+How do science and science fiction help to shape our ideas about who we are, the function of our bodies, our relation to the nonhuman, our place to the universe, and our engagements with the environment?
+To what extent are works of science fiction anchored in real science, and what are the implications of their divergences from the scientifically possible?
+This course will give students the opportunity to explore these questions in an interdisciplinary context.

 (3 Credits; ID)